UditBhaskar19/GRAPH_NEURAL_NETWORK_FOR_RADAR_PERCEPTION/README.md

 <br>

 The adjacency matrix, which defines the connections between nodes in the graph, can be computed using two different methods:
 - **From Predicted Cluster Centers**: Compute the adjacency matrix based on the euclidean distance between the predicted cluster centers corroponding to each node.
+If the distance is less than a threshold a link is established between the two nodes
 - **From Predicted Graph Links**: Compute the adjacency matrix based on the predicted links between nodes in the graph.

 Once clusters are formed, the object class can be determined by two methods: